publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stA/m__us_usc_t29_s1305.md

             (B) the value of the assets of a plan administered under [section 1342 of this title][/us/usc/t29/s1342] by a trustee to the extent that they exceed the liabilities of such plan,

-            (C) the amount of any employer liability payments under subtitle D of this subchapter, to the extent that such payments exceed liabilities of the plan (taking into account all other plan assets),
+            (C) the amount of any employer liability payments under subtitle D, to the extent that such payments exceed liabilities of the plan (taking into account all other plan assets),

             (D) earnings on investments of the fund or on assets credited to the fund under this subsection,